mervat-khaled/AWS-Machine-Learning-Engineer-Nanodegree-Capstone/README.md

 }

-The “EXPECTED_QUANTITY” field tells us the total number of objects in image.
+The “EXPECTED_QUANTITY” field tells us the total number of objects in the image.
 However, since this dataset is too large to use as a learning project, and due to cost limitations on the Udacity AWS Portal, we will be using a subset of the data provided to us by Udacity itself.